 FACULTY | Kathleen Thelen

-Thelen is currently serving on the APSA Executive Council, and is President of the Association’s Comparative Politics Section.
-She served as Chair of the Council for European Studies (2002-2006), as President of the APSA Section on Politics and History (2007-2008), and as President of the Society for the Advancement of Socio-Economics (2008-2009).
-She is Assistant General Editor for the Cambridge University Press Series in Comparative Politics, and an appointed member of the Academic Advisory Board of the Institute for Advanced Study in Berlin and of the Board of Trustees of the Wissenschaftszentrum Berlin für Sozialforschung.
-She co-chairs the "Seminar on the State and Capitalism Since 1800" with Peter A. Hall at the Center for European Studies at Harvard.
+Thelen is President-Elect of the American Political Science Association.
+She has served previously as APSA Treasurer (2013-15), President of APSA’s Comparative Politics Section (2011-13), Chair of the Council for European Studies (2002-2006), President of the APSA Section on Politics and History (2007-2008), as President of the Society for the Advancement of Socio-Economics (2008-2009).
+She is General Editor, along with Eric Wibbels, for the Cambridge University Press Series in Comparative Politics, and a permanent external member of the Max Planck Institut für Gesellschaftsforschung in Cologne, Germany.

 Thelen studies the origins, development, and effects of institutional arrangements that define distinctive "varieties of capitalism" across the developed democracies.
-Focusing especially on the "coordinated market economies" of northern Europe, her work uses cross-national comparison and historical analysis to identify the political-coalitional foundations on which different models of capitalism are founded, and to explain divergent trajectories of institutional development.
-Her most recent book, How Institutions Evolve: The Political Economy of Skills in Germany, Britain, the United States and Japan (Cambridge), was selected as winner of the 2006 Mattei Dogan Award of the Society for Comparative Research and co-winner of the 2005 Woodrow Wilson Foundation Award of the APSA.
+Her work uses cross-national comparison and over-time analysis to identify the political-coalitional foundations on which different models of capitalism are founded, and to explain divergent trajectories of institutional development.
+Thelen’s most recent book, Varieties of Liberalization: The New Politics of Social Solidarity (Cambridge University Press 2014) examines trends in industrial relations, education and training, and labor market policy across five countries (Germany, Denmark, the United States, Sweden and the Netherlands).
+This book received the Barrington Moore Best Book Award of the ASA’s Section on Comparative and Historical Research.
+Her previous book, How Institutions Evolve: The Political Economy of Skills in Germany, Britain, the United States and Japan (Cambridge 2004), was selected as winner of the 2006 Mattei Dogan Award of the Society for Comparative Research and co-winner of the 2005 Woodrow Wilson Foundation Award of the APSA.
+While her past research focused especially on the “coordinated market economies” of northern Europe, Thelen’s current work turns to the study of the so-called liberal market economies, with an emphasis on the American political economy.

-Thelen is also a prominent contributor to the literature on historical institutionalism.
-Her current work in this area focuses on issues of institutional change.
-Two recent volumes, Explaining Institutional Change (Cambridge 2010, with James Mahoney) and Beyond Continuity (Oxford 2005, with Wolfgang Streeck) critique dominant punctuated equilibrium models of change and provide an alternative historical-institutional framework for explaining modes of political change that are incremental but cumulatively transformative.
+Thelen is also a prominent contributor to the literature on institutions and institutional change.
+Her most recent work in this field is Advances in Comparative Historical Analysis (co-edited with James Mahoney, Cambridge 2015).
+Two previous volumes, Explaining Institutional Change (Cambridge 2010, with James Mahoney) and Beyond Continuity (Oxford 2005, with Wolfgang Streeck) critique dominant punctuated equilibrium models of change and provide an alternative historical-institutional framework for explaining modes of political change that are incremental but cumulatively transformative.

 Explaining Institutional Change: Ambiguity, Agency, and Power (co-edited with James Mahoney).
 New York: Cambridge University Press, 2010.